trosie3/UofODataViz_Final_Project/README.md

 Google slides link - https://docs.google.com/presentation/d/1FmbpduJhPG039F80fj9dI67I5SFkxphLvJbuMMcZSPg/edit#slide=id.p

 ## Project Overview
-Our group chose pet adoption speeds as out topic because as a group we have all had pets and some of us currently have pets.
+Our group chose pet adoption speed as our topic, because the members of our group are animal lovers.
 We want to create a machine learning model that predicts the adoption speed.
 As we are working with data from a previously completed Kaggle challenge and with a limited 4-week timeline, we set our target accuracy at 42.3+% as that would at least get us in the ‘bronze’ if we been participating been in the Kaggle competition when it was open.
 The top 10 (non-cheating) finalists were all at 44.1+% in the initial contest.

 ### Source Data
 Our dataset lists instances of pets that were, or are up for adoption in 2018.